Integrable atomtronic interferometry

 When $P=0$, there are harmonic oscillations in the imbalance.
-For non-zero $P$, interference leads to a collapse and revival of oscillations.
+For non-zero $P$, the oscillations are no longer harmonic due to interference.
 For comparison, results from numerical diagonalization of (\ref{ham}) are shown in the upper panels of Fig. \ref{fig:two}

 Other initial states can be studied, such as